es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

         ],
     )

-Notice that the BitmanipulationLib is an external library.
-Therefore, we do not name it in the list of libraries.
-The used functions of this library are explained in the [getting started guide](docs/GettingStartedGuide.md).

 At the end you define the upload script as a genrule.
 You choose a name for the script as well as the outs.
 Notice that the name of the upload script is used in the above defined embedded binary.